NNPDF/eko/doc/source/theory/FlavorSpace.rst

 As the gluon is flavor-blind it is handy to solve |DGLAP| not in the flavor basis, but in the QCD Evolution Basis where instead we need to solve a minimal coupled system.
-This is the basis in which DGLAP equations are solved considering only QCD corrections.
+This is the basis in which DGLAP equations are solved when only QCD corrections are taken into account.
 The new basis elements can be separated into two major classes: the singlet sector, consisting of the singlet distribution :math:`\Sigma` and the gluon distribution :math:`g`, and the non-singlet sector.
 The non-singlet sector can be again subdivided into three groups: first the full